Alberta judge convicts man of assault for coughing on server in Calgary bar - Revelstoke Review

 The man, identified in the decision as 35-year-old Kyle Pruden, was also found guilty of assaulting a bar patron.

+Court records show he received a conditional discharge and two years of probation for both assaults.

-The court document says the altercations happened in November 2020 at the Black Swan Pub in Calgary.
+The altercations happened in November 2020 at the Black Swan Pub in Calgary.

-Pruden was in the pub playing on a video lottery terminal when he went to the bar to cash out his $160 winnings, the court document says.
+The court decision says Pruden was in the pub playing on a video lottery terminal when he went to the bar to cash out about $160 winnings, the court document says.

 Cayla Cossette, the employee, told Pruden that she was unable to pay out the winnings because the bar owner hadn’t replenished the cash float.

-The judge’s ruling says that Cossette testified that Pruden then took off his mask and started coughing at her and uttered “is this because of COVID?”
+The judge’s ruling says Cossette testified that Pruden then took off his mask, started coughing at her and uttered: “Is this because of COVID?”

-She testified that she was behind the bar when Pruden coughed on her, which was less than two metres away.
+She testified that she was behind the bar when Pruden coughed on her, so he was less than two metres away.

-A 60-year-old frequent patron of the bar then gave Pruden $60 and he left the pub.
+A 60-year-old frequent patron of the bar gave Pruden $60 and he left the pub.

-The court document says he then went to Boston Pizza to have beer and pizza before returning to the pub to recover the rest of his winnings, about $100.
+The court document says Pruden went to Boston Pizza to have beer and pizza before returning to the pub to recover the rest of his winnings.

 At that point, it says, Pruden thought the bar patron was an employee and demanded the rest of his money.